 The Selection Rank based on university study depends on the duration and overall GPA achieved.
 Successful completion of two or more university courses can provide you with a new Selection Rank.
-For competitive degrees it is recommended that you study for at least one year full-time equivalent (80 credit points at Griffith) to maximise your chances of achieving a Selection Rank high enough for entry into your desired program.
+For competitive degrees it is recommended that you study for at least one year Full-Time Equivalent (80 credit points at Griffith) to maximise your chances of achieving a Selection Rank high enough for entry into your desired degree.

 Note: the above is based on one course being the equivalent of 10 credit points at Griffith.